saianish915/Projects/Personal Projects/Churn_Probability/README.md

-GridSearchCV with 5-fold cross validation was used to find optimal hyperparameters, optimizing for F1 score rather than accuracy due to class imbalance in the dataset (approximately 73% non-churn, 27% churn):
+GridSearchCV with 5-fold cross validation was used to find optimal hyperparameters, optimizing for F1 score rather than accuracy due to class imbalance (73% non-churn, 27% churn):

 Parameters searched: